Rashi1997/Search-Github/README.md

 <!-- ARCHITECTURE OF THE APP -->
 ## Architecture

-The componet architecture of the app is as follows:
+The component architecture of the app is as follows:
 <p align="center">
   <img src="images/architecture.png" alt="Logo">
 </p>